-It should also be noted that, although the main ML 5.8 Bowen event and some of the listed aftershocks were well recorded on the CQSRG FS03 station, numerous other aftershocks that are listed in the CQSRG main and supplementary catalogues were not principally detected on the CQSRG network.
+It should also be noted that, although the main ML 5.8 Bowen event and some of the listed aftershocks were well recorded on the CQSRG FS03 station, several other aftershocks that are listed in the CQSRG main and supplementary catalogues were not principally detected on the CQSRG network.
 Most of those aftershock events were identified by manual inspection of the daily records obtained off the BW1H and BW2S Urban Monitoring (UM) stations at Bowen.

 It is also noted that, where the EQLOCL algorithm could not calculate a depth due to lack of vertical resolution, the focal depths listed in the CQSRG Earthquake Catalogue have been constrained to the local norm (10 km).
+This is indicated in Table 2 in the Depth column by '10N'.

-Table 2: Earthquake Events Detected, Located, and Catalogued by CQSRG during 2019.
+Table 2: Main CQSRG Earthquake Catalogue of Events Detected, Located, and Catalogued by CQSRG during 2021.